pepkit/looper/docs/pre-submission-hooks.md

 ### Python functions

 Python plugin functions have access *all of the metadata variables looper has access to to construct the primary command template*.
-The python function must obey the following rules:
+The Python function must obey the following rules:

-1. The python function *must* take as input a `namespaces` object, which is a Python [`dict`](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) of [looper variable namespaces](variable-namespaces.md).
+1. The Python function *must* take as input a `namespaces` object, which is a Python [`dict`](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) of [looper variable namespaces](variable-namespaces.md).

 2. The function *should* return any updated namespace variables; or can potentially return `None` if no changes are made, which may the case if the function is only used for its side effect.